Han-Cao/HarmoniSV/README.md

 # HarmoniSV
 A toolkit to harmonize and filter structural variations across methods and samples.

-**Important**: The document is under development.
+**Important**: The [document] is under construction.
 We have tested HarmoniSV to perform population-scale SV calling using SV calls from `Sniffles2`, `cuteSV`, and `SVIM`.
 It should be able to work with any SV callers whose output follows VCF specification.
 Please open an issue for questions or bug reports.

 ## Features
 - Harmonize SVs discovered by different SV calling methods